What do you do when just don’t feel like it?

 I know, that even if I manage to find my motivation to get started, without a proper self-analysis as to why I feel this way in the first place, I will just wake up feeling the same again tomorrow, and the day after that… and the (you get it).

 Please always seek out professional help for a proper assessment and treatment if you are consistently feeling down.
+There’s no shame in asking for help!
 You need to know what’s happening with you.
 It can get better.

 Just like anyone I get worked up and wound up so tight about way too many things that I honestly just need to take a timeout, from my thoughts, my worries, my dreams, this stress, and even myself.
 I’ll just sit in this corner for a bit.